bratpeki/grap.h/README.md

 ## What is it?

-`term-graph-lib` is a terminal-user-interface tool for mathematical analysis and graphing.
+`term-graph-lib` is a library for function graphing in the terminal in C.

 ## How does it work?